dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+### 31/03/22 Sketch

+I started working on the assignment 2.
+Letters are made with black and white simple shapes such as triangles and rectangles.
+White shapes are empty space in the letter.

-The three parameters per letter:
+The parameters per letter:
+  * `rectPositionX` : x offset of the rectangle
+  * `rectPositionY` : y offset of the rectangle
+  * `rectwidth` : width of the rectangle
-  * `size` : radius of the second circle
+  * `rectheight` : height of the rectangle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `triPositionX` : x offset of the triangle
-  * `offsety` : y offset of the second circle relative to the first one
+  * `triPositionY` : y offset of the triangle
+  * `triangleScale` : size of the triangle
+  * `triangleRotate` : rotation of the triangle